 Does this change our treatment plan?
 No. We offer wound care supplies to our Medicare Advantage/Replacement and private insurance plans at time of service.
 We inform them that it is not a covered benefit until tomorrow, due to insurance regulations.
 The patient can pay for them same-day; we take cash or charge.

-If the patient does not wish to pay out-of-pocket, they have 2 other options:
+If the patient does not wish to pay out-of-pocket, they have two other options:

-- Return to clinic the next day and pick them up, or
+- Return to the clinic the next day and pick them up, or

-- AMERX can ship them directly to the patient's home through the Turn-Key DME® Patient Direct Program.
+- AMREX can ship them directly to the patient’s home through the Turn-Key DME®-Patient Direct Program.

 Both options would be covered by insurance.

 What about patients with high deductibles?
 The solution is also the same, the protocols remain the same.
 This is your best treatment option.
-For patients that have difficult healing wounds.
+For patients that have difficulty healing wounds.
 We are blunt.
-Do you want a good quality product or do you want an amputation.
+Do you want a good quality product or do you want an amputation?
 I never mince words.
-There is a reason we prescribe HELIX3; it heals wounds it prevents amputations.
+There is a reason we prescribe HELIX3; it heals wounds and prevents amputations.
 Is it expensive?
 Yes, but it is much cheaper than the alternative.